The recovery of the magnificent Felis silvestris grampia

 Image by Alladale’s Reserve Manager Innes MacNeill

-The first two months are critical for the kitten’s survival, and therefor they are left undisturbed with their mother, taking their first steps outside and exploring their enclosure.
+The first two months are critical for the kitten’s survival, and therefore they are left undisturbed with their mother, taking their first steps outside and exploring their enclosure.
 Only Reserve Manager Innes MacNeill and ranger Ryan Munro, responsible for the wildcat’s daily care, are allowed near the enclosure to carry out inspections and make sure the kittens and their mother are left alone and doing well.
 Visitors are not allowed near any of the wildcats’ enclosures.

 Image by Innes MacNeill